Pacific Life: History

 During the Great Depression, the company was hit with hard times and in 1936 in an effort to save both the policy holders and the company the insurance commissioner, Samuel L. Carpenter, encouraged the policy holders to become part owners of the company through mutualization.

-In 1955, Pacific Mutual Life became the first company west of the Mississippi River to use the brand new technology of Univac I. At Pacific Mutual Life's one-hundredth birthday the company celebrated with keynote speaker Ronald Reagan.
+In 1955, Pacific Mutual Life became the first company west of the Mississippi River to use the brand new technology of the Univac I computer.
+At Pacific Mutual Life's one-hundredth birthday the company celebrated with keynote speaker Ronald Reagan.
 In 1971, the company started Pacific Investment Management Company (PIMCO).
-The company moved its headquarters to their current Newport Beach, California, location in 1972 when management decided that Newport Beach would provide a higher standard of living for their families.
+The company moved its headquarters to their current Newport Beach location in 1972 when management decided that Newport Beach would provide a better standard of living for their employees' families.

 In 1997, the company dropped mutual from its name, changing it to Pacific Life Insurance Company.
 This reflects the company structure's change from a mutual ownership to a mutual holding company structure.
 Also in 1997, the company adopted the humpback whale as symbol of the company because of the whale's persistence, performance, and strength.

 In 2001, Pacific Life became majority shareholder of Aviation Capital Group (ACG) which owns, manages, and leases commercial jet aircraft internationally, and offers aircraft asset management services.

-In August 2019, ACG said its equity value was $3.6 billion.
-In September 2019, it was reported that Pacific Life Insurance will sell its aviation unit for an estimated $3 billion to minority stockholder Tokyo Century Group, which owns 24.5% of Aviation Capital Group.
-The sale was completed on December 5, 2019.
+In August 2019, ACG reported that its equity value was $3.6 billion.
+In September 2019, it was reported that Pacific Life Insurance would sell its aviation unit for an estimated $3 billion to minority stockholder Tokyo Century Group, which owned 24.5% of Aviation Capital Group; the sale was completed on December 5, 2019.